 St Edmunds Society was established in 1965, originally as an accommodation project for the young homeless.
 In 2004 started to consider how preventative work for the less able could act as a means of providing opportunities that had passed them by.
 We opened our vocational learning hub in 2012, providing an alternative learning environment for young people with few or no qualifications.
 We support those who have experienced problems in life and the traditional education system.

-We provide young people with opportunities in Construction, Transport Maintenance, Catering & Hospitality and Hair & Beauty.
-We also offer functional skills and GCSE’s in English and Maths for those capable of achieving them, supported by suitably qualified teachers and instructors.
+We provide young people with opportunities in Construction, Mechanics, Catering & Hospitality, Health & Social Care and Hair & Beauty.
+We also offer functional skills and GCSE’s in English and Maths for Post-16 students.

-At St-Eds, we pride ourselves on offering a diverse range of training courses for students at both pre-16 and post-16.
+At St Eds, we pride ourselves on offering a diverse range of training courses for students at both pre-16 and post-16.
 We never give up on anybody and this has become our mantra.
-Whether you are a young person looking for training, a parent/carer or guardian, a referral agency or an IAG professional looking to place students, we look forward to welcoming you to St Edmunds Society.
+Whether you are a young person looking for training, a parent/carer or guardian, a referral agency or professional looking to place students, we look forward to welcoming you to St Edmunds Society.

 CSJ Award video

 Many of the problems young people face arise from issues they have experienced in their lives.
-We have an excellent Welfare team overseen by qualified social workers.
-This allows us to work closely with the young person, their families and carers to understand and overcome the barriers to learning which have hampered their progress previously and our results to date have been impressive.
+We have an excellent Welfare team overseen by a qualified social worker.
+This allows us to work closely with the young person, their families and professionals to understand and overcome the barriers to learning, which have hampered their progress previously.

-In 2018 we also launched an Outreach Support Programme, working in direct partnership with schools, students, and parents in an attempt to prevent or reduce exclusions.
-This includes 1:1 support with some students seeing their school week split between academic subjects and vocational training in an Alternative provision environment providing a more tailored approach to individual needs rather than the general “one size fits all”.
+We also offer an Outreach Support Programme, working in direct partnership with schools, students, and parents in an attempt to prevent or reduce exclusions.
+We can offer support with attendance, anger management, engagement in lessons and much more.
+Some students study academic subjects for most of the week, and the rest is vocational training in an Alternative provision environment.
+We believe we provide a more tailored approach to individual needs rather than the general “one size fits all”.

-We try always to support those in need of our services and as many disadvantaged and vulnerable young people aged 14-24 in the local community as we can.
-St Eds is an independent charity and receives no direct statutory funding whatsoever relying on generation of its own funds and the support of charitable trusts, benefactors and the public at large.
+We try always to support those in need of our services and as many disadvantaged and vulnerable young people aged 11-25 in the local community as we can.
+St Eds is an independent charity and receives no direct statutory funding, relying on generation of its own funds and the support of charitable trusts, benefactors and the public at large.

 Careers Advice and Guidance

-The team will prepare you for the demands in the labour market, helping you to explore the opportunities available and to make the most of your qualifications.
-They will also support you with your functional skills in Maths and English to compliment your vocational qualifications.
+The team will help to prepare you for work, explore the opportunities available to you and support you to make the most of your qualifications.
+They will also support you with Maths and English to compliment your vocational qualifications.

-The team, accredited by Matrix, will also organise employability days with St-Eds corporate partners, to enhance your overall learning experience throughout your training course.
+The team, accredited by Matrix, will also encourage you to attend employability days, to enhance your overall learning experience throughout your training course.

 “It is amazing to see how the students progress whilst they are here, developing their confidence during one-to-one sessions, helping them feel better equipped to be able to access their next steps.”